The role eLearning quality assurance plays and why it matters

 Letícia de Aquino

-Letícia is an instructional designer for Flare Learning with a background in teaching, materials development, and translation studies.
+Letícia is an instructional designer for Custom Learning with a background in teaching, materials development, and translation studies.
 Enthusiastic about quality, she keeps an eagle eye and uses her QA expertise to ensure learners have the best training experience possible.

 Become part of our L&D community